 Ten tips for helping your children learn two or more languages

-We have ten tips for helping your children learn two or more languages from Dr Nayeli Gonzalez-Gomez:
+We have ten tips for helping your bilingual or trilingual children learn two or more languages from Dr Nayeli Gonzalez-Gomez:

-1. Create opportunities - Give them lots of opportunities to hear and practise speaking in both of their languages
+1. Create opportunities - Give them lots of opportunities to hear and practice speaking in both of their languages

 2. Stick to your comfort zone - Choose an approach that works well for you and your family.